bird70/bird70.github.io/README.md

+(I use this to format and deploy my online CV)

 # NerdAbility - A CV Generator (forked from Rob Hinds)
 A Jekyll based CV page generator based on the user profile page on Nerdability.